NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Krosovahn Mendesil.md

     desc: "  On the first round of combat, if Krosovahn Mendesil rolls Deception or Stealth for initiative, creatures who haven't acted are [[Conditions/Off-Guard|Off-Guard]] to Krosovahn Mendesil."

   - name: "You're Next"
-    desc: "`pf2:r` (emotion,fear,mental) **Trigger** Krosovahn Mendesil reduces an enemy to 0 Hit Points\n**Effect** After downing the foe, Krosovahn Mendesil menacingly reminds another foe that he's coming after them next.
+    desc: "`pf2:r` (emotion,fear,mental) **Trigger** Krosovahn Mendesil reduces an enemy to 0 Hit Points\n* * *\n\n**Effect** After downing the foe, Krosovahn Mendesil menacingly reminds another foe that he's coming after them next.
 Krosovahn Mendesil attempts an Intimidation check with a +2 circumstance bonus to [[Actions/Demoralize|Demoralize]] a single creature that he can see and that can see him."

 attacks:
   - name: ""